levinas/p1h/README.md

 ```

 #### By-drug regression runs
+Run two regression models on drug 1 using three types of cell line features, and
+save feature importance and model performance evaluated on various metrics to files.
 ```
-python by_drug.py --models lasso elasticnet --cell_features expression mirna
+python by_drug.py --drug 1 --models lasso elasticnet --cell_features all
 ```
-Feature importance and prediction metrics files will be saved

 ### Code Examples